Stability of heat kernel bounds under pointed Gromov--Hausdorff convergence

 for every $R\in\mathbb{Q}_{+}\cup\{R_{n}\}_{n=1}^{\infty}$, in the sense that, for all $\phi\in C(B_{\infty}(p_{\infty},R))$ that is bounded and uniformly continuous,

 \end{enumerate} \end{proposition}

 \begin{proof} The proof consists of four steps.
-For each $R>0$, we will construct a measure on the ball $B_{\infty}(p_{\infty},R)$, and then unify these measures to get the desired globally defined measure. \begin{enumerate}[align=left, leftmargin=9pt, topsep=3pt, parsep=2pt, itemsep=5pt] \item[\textit{Step 1.}]For the first step, we fix the $0<R<\infty$.
+For each $R>0$, we will construct a measure on the ball $B_{\infty}(p_{\infty},R)$, and then unify these measures to get the desired globally defined measure. \begin{enumerate}[label=\textit{Step {\arabic*}.},align=right,leftmargin=*,topsep=5pt,parsep=0pt,itemsep=2pt] \item For the first step, we fix the $0<R<\infty$.
 Let $\{\epsilon_{n}\}$ and $\{R_{n}\}$ be in Proposition \ref{p.isom}.
 Since $R_{n}\rightarrow\infty$, we assume that $R_{n}>R+1$.
-By the triangle inequality, \eqref{e.iso2} and \eqref{e.iso6}, Thus
+By \eqref{e.iso2} and \eqref{e.iso6}, Thus